cloverinteractive/dotfiles/README.md

 ## Homebrew

 Homebrew makes managing and installing packages in both Linux and OSX pretty simple.
-However it's not required for linux since most distributions have a pretty robust package manager hoewever it will allow you to install packages directly into `$HOME` without special permissions and in many cases unavailable or newer packages that your OS package manager does not include.
+This is not required for Linux since most distributions have a pretty robust package manager;
+hoewever homebrew allows you to install packages directly into `$HOME` without special permissions, and in many cases unavailable or newer packages that your OS package manager does not include.

 You can install each of this with a simple `brew install <package>`.